This document covers the underlying design principles of Teleport and a detailed description of Teleport architecture.

 Nodes that are members of a Teleport cluster can interact with the auth server using the auth API.
-The API is implemented as an HTTP REST service running over the SSH tunnel, authenticated using host or user certificates previously signed by the auth server which acts as a certificate authority for the cluster.
+The API is implemented as an HTTP REST service running over the SSH tunnel, authenticated using host or user certificates previously signed by the auth server.

 All nodes of the cluster send periodic ping messages to the auth server, reporting their IP addresses and values of their assigned labels.
 The list of connected cluster nodes is accessible to all members of the cluster via the API.

 Clients can also connect to the auth API through Teleport proxy to use a limited subset of the API to discover the member nodes of the cluster.